 COMM 2367 fulfills this GE requirement by providing opportunities for students to find and evaluate material from the library, research databases, and online.
-Students learn to select and analyze information to build effective persuasive arguments.
+Students then select information to use in the development of their persuasive argument.

 Second Writing Course Expected Learning Outcomes: